nix-community/nur-packages-template/README.md

 [![Cachix Cache](https://img.shields.io/badge/cachix-wamserma-blue.svg)](https://wamserma.cachix.org)

 Want you own?
-I used [this template](https://github.com/nix-community/nur-packages-template)
+I used [this template](https://github.com/nix-community/nur-packages-template).

 ## What's here?

 I package up stuff here that is not interesting enough to clutter [nixpkgs](https://github.com/nixos/nixpkgs) with it.
 If you find somethig here that you want in [nixpkgs](https://github.com/nixos/nixpkgs), creat an issue and have people upvote.
 Stuff here is mainly aiming for compatibility with the current stable release of NixOS, but many of this is also tested/used with Nix on Ubuntu or Debian.

+### Admin tools

++ [bundlewrap](https://bundlewrap.org/) a lightweight, python-based alternative to Ansible

 ## How to use?